-Among others, these reasons could include the following:

-- !
-No eligible respondent available
+- + Among others, these reasons could include the following: - t No eligible respondent available

-- !
-Death in family
+- t Death in family

-- !
-Household quarantined
+- t Household quarantined

-- !
-Roads impassable
+- t Roads impassable

 NOTE: During the winter months or in the case of floods or similar disaster, there may be households which cannot be reached because of impassable roads.
 In such cases, ascertain whether or not it is occupied from neighbors, local grocery stores, gasoline service stations, Post Office or rural mail carrier, the county recorder of deeds, the U.S. Forest Service (Department of Agriculture), or other local officials.